cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx.download_resource('images/hello.png', **{'target_path': '/tmp/hello.png'})
 {{< /gsHighlight >}}

-In this example, notice how the last argument starts with `@`.
-This will be further explained later on but for now, suffice to say this means the argument will be parsed as json.
+In the above example, note that the final argument starts with `@`.
+This is further explained later in this topic.
+For now, this means that the argument will be parsed as json.

-Now that we know that the last argument is a dict, as the above demonstrates, if the last argument of a method invocation is a dict, it will be treated as `kwargs` to the method invocation.
+Note that the last argument is a dictionary, as the above demonstrates.
+If the last argument of a method invocation is a dictionary, it is treated as `kwargs` to the method invocation.

-## Dict access
+## Dictionary Access
 {{< gsHighlight  bash  >}}
 #! /bin/bash
 # read access